Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 The benchmark becomes falsifiable

-If a stronger solo case exists, it must first match the assets, then the build conditions, then the documentation trail.
+If a stronger solo case exists, it must first match the assets, then the formation conditions, then the documentation trail.

 The challenge starts here: what kind of assets are we talking about?